boblbobl/eventyryoga/README.md

 Eventyr (Fairytale) Yoga is the homepage of yogi Kia Diget.

 The website is build as a JAMStack using Eleventy as a static site generator and Formspree for forms.

+In addition the content is maintain using Contentful.